 My Software Developer Journey

 First up, I am not a software developer.
 I studied finance and have spent most of my career working at software companies, but not in software development.
 I dabbled in software development and would now consider myself a fully-accomplished, self-taught Jack of all trades, master of none!
 However, I do love reading (and writing, obviously) about technologies, software engineering, and programming languages.
+And I tried to go onto the journey of the self-taught coder, looking for the best programming language for beginners.

 You will not be a full-stack developer in 12 weeks.
 Based on my own experience, properly learning one programming language easily takes a few months of full-time, dedicated study.
 Yes, you can learn the basics of multiple programming languages and frameworks in a coding bootcamp in just a few weeks.
 But don’t expect your journey to stop here.
 The bootcamp is just the beginning.
 Most importantly, don’t expect companies to automatically hire you if all you have to show on your resume is the completion of a 12-week coding bootcamp.
 Why?
 Because anyone who has 12 weeks of time (and the course fee) available can complete such a course.
 To use a bit of business lingo: you don’t have a hard-to-copy, sustainable advantage over other applicants, so with just a BootCamp on your resume, it does not stand out from other applicants.